 - A) Twin Museum to be designed at the designated site within Rabindra-Bhavana as shown in attached document.
 (Annex.
-'E': VB Campus Map Uttarayana). - B) The project site under Nandan is located at the Kala Bhavana premises in Visva-Bharati, Santiniketan opposite to Rabindra Bhavana.
+'E': VB Campus Map Uttarayana).
+The autocad designs of Rabindra Bhavana Uttarayan complex and Kala Bhavana Nandan area are available with Prof Raman Sivakumar which would be sent by him by e-mail on request. - B) The project site under Nandan is located at the Kala Bhavana premises in Visva-Bharati, Santiniketan opposite to Rabindra Bhavana.
 The said land measure and details are provided in Annex.
 B.